Here’s the most surprising PROS and CONS about moving to Houston, Texas from a Midwesterner who’s lived in the Houston suburbs for 10 years.

 Did you know that Texas doesn’t charge income tax?
 The state uses that fact as incentive to get people to move here.
 And, I thought it sounded great when I lived in Ohio.

-BUT, after moving to Houston, I realized the state and local governments make up for it by charging more than I paid in Ohio for Property Tax and Sales Tax.
+BUT, after living in Houston for 10 years, I realized the state and local governments make up for it by charging more than I paid in Ohio for Property Tax and Sales Tax.
 They also have Toll roads everywhere.

 And, the Houston metro area charges a somewhat pricey MUD tax in some neighborhoods.
 So, overall, you might not pay less tax in Houston, unless you moved from one of the highest taxed cities.